fcerbell/fcerbell.github.io/_posts/en/2021-05-19-Debian111PostInstall020Debian-Networkconfiguration-en.md

 title: Debian11, PostInstallation, Network configuration
 description: Here is how to assign a static IP address and a different hostname to an existing Debian 10 Buster minimal installation.
 I also include how to disable the swap, when the server has enough memory for its purpose.
 category: Computers
-tags: [ GNU Linux, Linux, Debian, Debian 10, Debian 11, Buster, Bullseye, Server, Installation, Network configuration, Configuration, Swap ]
+tags: [ Debian11 Postinstall, GNU Linux, Linux, Debian, Debian 10, Debian 11, Buster, Bullseye, Server, Installation, Network configuration, Configuration, Swap ]
 ---

 Here is how to assign a static IP address and a different hostname to an existing Debian 10 Buster minimal installation.
 I also include how to disable the swap, when the server has enough memory for its purpose.